Why Telegram

 123456789:ABCdefGHI...

 Save this token in Bitwarden immediately.
-Create an entry called "Telegram Bot — OpenClaw" and put the token in the password field.
+Create an entry called "Telegram Bot — OpenClaw" — put your bot's username in the username field and the token in the password field.

 Step 3: Configure the Bot

-/setuserpic— upload a profile picture for your bot (optional but nice) - Send
+- Tap Edit Bot → Edit Botpic — upload a profile picture (optional but nice)

 When You're Done